bailey27/cppcryptfs/README.md

 You need to find or create (you can create a directory in the directory selector in the UI) an empty directory to be the root of your filesystem.

+It is strongly recommended that this directory reside on an NTFS filesystem.

 Then you need to choose a (hopefully strong) password and repeat it.